-She received her solo and teaching diploma with the highest distinction at the Carinthian State Conservatorium in 2014/15.
+Tjaša received her solo and teaching diploma with the highest distinction at the Carinthian State Conservatorium in 2014/15.
 In 2011 and 2012 she participated in the “Corsi della Scuola di Alto Perfezionamento Musicale” with Prof. Ilya Grubert in Portogruaro, Venice.
-In year 2016 she was studying Master study at the Conservatoire royal de Bruxelles in the violin class of Lorenzo Gatto and 2018 at the Hochschule für Musik Carl Maria von Weber in Dresden.
+In the year 2016, she was studying Master’s study at the Conservatoire royal de Bruxelles in the violin class of Lorenzo Gatto and in 2018 at the Hochschule für Musik Carl Maria von Weber in Dresden.

 Aside from her studies, Tjaša has received important musical impulses from Alina Pogostkina, Igor Ozim, Karen Aroutiounian, Natalia Prishepenko, Latica-Honda Rosenberg, Tomasz Tomaszewski and many others.

-Debut Album „Romance – Canciones y danzas“ recorded with the guitarist Jerzy Chwastyk achieved great success and with Europe Promotion Tour attracted big attention by the public.
-With the pieces by de Falla, Bartók, Piazzolla, Debussy and Faurè „They carry the listener away into a world of enchanting sounds“ wrote Pizzicato Magazine.
+Debut Album „Romance – Canciones y danzas“ (with the pieces by de Falla, Bartók, Piazzolla, Debussy and Faurè) recorded with the guitarist Jerzy Chwastyk achieved great success and with Europe Promotion Tour attracted big attention by the public.

-Tjaša Kastelic is currently living in Berlin and performing as a soloist and chamber musician with the pianist Rafael Theissen and is the founder and CEO of Kastelic Music Academy Berlin.
+Tjaša Kastelic, born in Slovenia, is currently living in Berlin and performing as a soloist and chamber musician with the pianist concerts and private events and is the founder and CEO of Kastelic Music Academy Berlin.

 Tjaša is playing on a copy of the Antonio Stradivari 1710 “Emiliani” by Christian Erichson.